amilmohd155/react-native-reanimated-timer/README.md

 ## Features

+- 🧩 **Highly Composible** - All components — Timer, Stopwatch, and Clock — are now fully composable.
 - ⚡ **High Performance** – Achieves smooth 60FPS animations using Reanimated
 - 🎨 **Fully Customizable** – Configure behavior, appearance, and animations via flexible props
 - 🎞️ **Built-in Entry & Exit Animations** – Seamlessly integrate with Reanimated transitions
 - 🧩 **Powered by Reanimated v3** – Utilizes the latest version for optimal performance and capabilities
+- 🎨 Support Classnames
 - 🚀 **Expo-Compatible** – Works out of the box with managed Expo projects
 - ✨ **TypeScript First**– Fully typed for better DX and safer code